The Definition of Core Competency in Relation to Business

 Examples of Businesses With Strong Core Competencies

-Walmart - Walmart is the largest retail department store chain in the world, with global sales of over 480 billion dollars in 2017.
-The company has more than 11,000 stores worldwide.
+Walmart is the largest retail department store chain in the world, with global sales of over 514 billion dollars in 2019.
+The company has more than 5,368 locations in the U.S. and another 5,993 internationally.
 Walmart's core competencies include:

-- Massive buying power - Walmart's mantra is "everyday low prices".
-To facilitate this it uses its mammoth purchasing power to constantly pressure suppliers to drive down wholesale costs.
+- Massive buying power: Walmart's mantra is "everyday low prices".
+The multi-national uses its mammoth purchasing power to constantly pressure suppliers to lower wholesale costs.

-- Supply chain management - Walmart excels at all aspects of supply chain management.
-It has a massive network of distribution centers and has refined purchasing, operations, distribution, and integration into an extremely efficient system of inventory management, resulting in better stocking of products in stores and lower costs (which are passed to consumers).
-Walmart was instrumental in the development of the Universal Product Code (barcode) and was the first company to implement it on a company-wide basis to collect and analyze data from individual stores.
+- Supply chain management: Walmart excels at all aspects of supply chain management.
+It has a massive network of distribution centers and has refined purchasing, operations, distribution, and integration into an extremely efficient system of inventory management.
+This results in better stocking of products in stores and lower costs.
+Walmart was instrumental in the development of the Universal Product Code (the barcode) and was the first company to implement it on a company-wide basis to collect and analyze data from individual stores.

-Apple Inc. - Apple is the largest company in the world by market capitalization.
-In fact, if Apple was a country and its market capitalization was converted to GDP it would be the 20th largest country in the world.
-It has over 100,000 employees worldwide and generated $230 billion in revenue in 2017.
+Apple is the largest company in the world with 961.3 billion in market value.
+The company has over 137,000 employees worldwide and generated $260 billion in revenue in 2019.
 Apple has very strong core competencies:

-- Innovation - Apple has a long history of developing unique and innovative technology products, including the Mac computer, the iPod, iPhone, iPad, Apple TV, and the Apple Watch.
+- Innovation: Apple has a long history of developing unique and innovative technology products, including the Mac computer, the iPod, iPhone, iPad, Apple TV, and the Apple Watch.
 Apple founders Steve Jobs and Steve Wozniak developed the Apple 1 in 1976 and went on to develop the Apple Macintosh and other revolutionary tech devices.
-Even when it is not the first company to develop a new product, it is often the one that is able to take a new product, engineer it in a unique fashion, and make it an enormous commercial success (for example, the release of the iPhone practically killed the sales of Blackberry devices within a few years).
+Even when it's not the first company to develop a new product, Apple is often the one that's able to take a new product, engineer it in a unique fashion, and make it an enormous commercial success (for example, the release of the iPhone practically killed the sales of Blackberry devices within a few years).

-- Brand recognition - fans of Apple products tend to be extremely loyal to the brand.
-According to Morgan Stanley, Apple's iPhone had a 92 percent brand retention rate in 2017, beating Samsung at 77 percent and LG at 59 percent.
-It is not uncommon for consumers to line up for hours or days for a new iPhone or other Apple product release.
-Many frenzied Apple fans purchase every new release of the iPhone, even if their current model is less than a year old.
+- Brand recognition: Fans of Apple products tend to be extremely loyal to the brand.
+It's not uncommon for consumers to line up for many hours or days for a new iPhone or other Apple product release.
+Many Apple users purchase every new release of the iPhone, even if their current model is only a year old.
 Apple has brand loyalty that is the envy of corporations everywhere.

-- Marketing - Apple is a consistent winner of awards for marketing excellence.
-The Apple marketing philosophy revolves around understanding the needs of the customer, focusing on building innovative but intuitive products and devices that work well with each other, and constantly emphasizing the brand.
+- Marketing: Apple is a consistent winner of awards for marketing excellence.
+The Apple marketing philosophy revolves around understanding the needs of the customer, focusing on building innovative but intuitive products and devices that all work insync.

-Costco - Costco is the world's largest membership-based warehouse chain.
-With over 740 warehouses worldwide and over $100 billion in sales annually, Costco prides itself on the following core competencies:
+Costco: Costco is the world's largest membership-based warehouse chain.
+As of 2019, it boasts 785 warehouses worldwide, over $149 billion in sales, and 254,000 employees worldwide.
+Costco prides itself on the following core competencies:

-- Value - Costco's high-volume, bulk sales model allows it to charge very low prices on a wide variety of quality products (in fact, many small business use Costco as a wholesale source).
+- Value: Costco's high-volume, bulk sales model allows the company to charge very low prices on a wide variety of quality products.
+In fact, many small business use Costco as a wholesale source.